Concerto grosso in D major, Op. 6, No. 4 (Corelli): Structure

 The concerto is divided into four movements:

 The concerto lasts approximately 10 minutes depending on performed tempo.

 The structure of this concerto is unique compared to the other Op.
-6 concerti (which has 5+ short, fragmentary movements based on Italian Baroque dances) because it has 4 well-developed movements, which resembles those of a typical Romantic era symphony: starting with an Allegro followed by an Adagio, a Minuet/Scherzo (in this case, a minuet, as the scherzo had not been yet used in orchestral works at that point) and finally an exciting finale.
+6 concerti (which have 5+ short, fragmentary movements based on Italian Baroque dances) because it has 4 well-developed movements, which resembles those of a typical Romantic era symphony: starting with an Allegro followed by an Adagio, a Minuet/Scherzo (in this case, a minuet, as the scherzo had not been yet used in orchestral works at that point) and finally an exciting finale.
 This sort of structure is common among the sonate da chiesa composed by Corelli, however this one is the one on which future composers based their symphonies and concerti.
 This structure may not be Corelli's own, however he, along with Antonio Vivaldi, certainly helped bring it into orchestral music.